 The exit exam in Art is presented in the form of a formal portfolio review juried by a committee of Art faculty.
-The review is offered in the final week of Fall, Winter and Spring Quarters, and should be scheduled by the student in the quarter of graduation.
+The review is offered in the final week of Fall and Spring Semesters, and should be scheduled by the student in the semester of graduation.